JustineSalinas/JustineSalinas/README.md

 # Adrian Justin J. Salinas

-### Aspiring Data Engineer | IT Sophomore | Lifelong Learner
+### Aspiring Data Engineer | IT Sophomore in the Philippines

 I am a **driven Information Technology sophomore** dedicated to mastering the modern data stack and building scalable systems.
 My academic journey is currently focused on bridging the gap between software development and data architecture.

 ---

 ### My Path: Data Engineering
-I find my "flow state" when designing efficient data pipelines, optimizing schemas, and exploring how raw information transforms into actionable insights.
+I believe that even the most advanced AI and Analytics are only as good as the data powering them.
+My mission is to ensure data integrity, availability, and scalability at every step of the lifecycle.

 - **Focus:** Building robust, automated systems for data tracking and processing.
 - **Learning:** ETL/ELT processes, Cloud Data Warehousing, and Apache Spark.